 Location: This role can be based at any of our hubs located in London, Birmingham or Leeds.
-We currently operate a hybrid model of one-days per week in the office and two-days from home (for this role).
+We currently operate a hybrid model of two-days per week in the office and three-days from home.
 You must also be prepared to travel to the other hubs and other locations as required for the purpose of this role, which may occasionally require overnight stays.